icsga/Yazz/doc/manual.md

 * Typing in the target value and pressing Enter, e.g. "3.14" for a float value,
 * Using '+'/ '-' to increment/ decrement the value,
-* Using the assigned input controller (currently the modulation wheel) to set the value.
+* Using the input controller (currently the modulation wheel) to set the value.
+* Using a MIDI controller assigned to this parameter to set the value.

 After adjusting the value, pressing Enter will return to the Parameter selection, pressing Escape will return to the function selection.